-Name and Address Changes
+Name, Gender, and Address Changes

 It is important that employment records be kept up to date.
-An employee should change or update his or her address, phone number, e-mail address, emergency contact information, and W-2 delivery method online through Munis Employee Self-Services at https://selfservice.lisd.net/MSS/login.aspx.
-For name changes, the employee must obtain a new social security card and bring it to the Payroll Department.
-At that time, the employee can complete a name-change form to submit to TRS.
+An employee should change or update his or her address, phone number, e-mail address, emergency contact information, and W-2 delivery method online through Munis Employee Self-Services at https://selfservice.lisd.net/ess/default.aspx.